CU Succeed Silver and Gold Programs at a Glance

-CU Succeed Silver and Gold offerings are selected introductory courses from UC Denver's College of Liberal Arts and Sciences, Arts and Media, and Engineering and Applied Sciences, as well as the Business School and the School fo Public Affairs.
-Courses offered by the programs are the same as those offered on the UC Denver campus with respect to their content, the quantity and quality of work required of students, and the standards used to evaluate the students' learning and performance.
-For the most part, CU Succeed courses are those normally taken by students at UC Denver and other institutions in their first year of college.
+CU Succeed Silver and Gold offerings are select introductory courses from CU Denver's College of Liberal Arts and Sciences, Arts and Media, and Engineering and Applied Sciences, as well as the Business School and the School of Public Affairs.
+Courses offered by the programs are the same as those offered on the CU Denver campus with respect to their content, the quantity and quality of work required of students, and the standards used to evaluate student learning and performance.

-Credits students earn in CU Succeed courses are University of Colorado Denver credits that are recorded on an official UC Denver transcript, which is identical to that issued to regularly enrolled students on campus.
+Credits students earn in CU Succeed courses are University of Colorado Denver credits that are recorded on an official CU Denver transcript, which is identical to that issued to regularly enrolled students on campus.
 Students should be aware that the courses they take and the grades they earn in them establish a permanent academic record at any of the University of Colorado campuses.
-Upon completion of a CU Succeed course, students may request an official transcript from the UC Denver Transcript Office by clicking on the link on the CU Succeed homepage.

 Academic Policies and Student Responsibilities

-CU Succeed courses are open to juniors and seniors in high school who are able to satisfy the prerequisites of the courses in which they wish to enroll.
+CU Succeed courses are open to students in high school who are able to satisfy the prerequisites of the courses in which they wish to enroll.

 Transfer and Applicability of Credits